dlyubimov/ssvd-lsi/README.md

 tag *givens-verified* tags last point of successful distributed/scale test with verification of results.
 Use that.

+### MAHOUT-593
+Mahout patch, a variant of givens-ssvd branch, with dependencies on CDH removed and which (hopefully) works with regular 0.20.2 hadoop framework.

 ### branch ssvd-vw-hack in ssvd-lsi
 This branch contains enhancements to VectorWritable in order to enable vector preprocessing capability (based on Mahout trunk).
 It introduces VectorPreprocessor interface. 'git diff trunk > ssvd-vw-hack.patch'